Skip to main content

 • The right to request the amendment of a portion of the student's education records that the parent or eligible student believes are inaccurate or misleading.

-• The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent (see "Student Records and Directory Information").
+• The right to consent to disclosures of personally identifiable information in the student's education records, except that FERPA authorizes disclosure without consent (see "Student Records and Directory Information").

 • The right to file a complaint with the U.S. Department of Education concerning alleged failures by the district to comply with the requirements of FERPA.

-• The right to a description of who is considered to be a school official and what is considered to be a legitimate educational interest so that information may be shared with that person.
+• The right to a description of who is considered a school official and what is considered a legitimate educational interest, so that information may be shared with that person.

 • The board recognizes that parent and family engagement helps students participating in Title I programs achieve academic standards.
 To promote parent and family engagement, the board adopts policy 4130, which describes how the district will involve parents and family members of Title I students in developing and implementing the district’s Title I programs.

-For the full 4130 policy, please visit our board policies and procedures.
+For the full policy, please visit: Policies and Procedures

-Our schools welcome family involvement, please contact your school’s principal for more specific information on how to become involved with Title I.
+Our schools welcome family involvement.
+Please get in touch with your school’s principal for more specific information on how to become involved with Title I.

-• All instructional materials, including supplementary materials and teacher manuals used with any survey, analysis, or evaluation in a program or project supported by federal funds are available for inspection by parents and guardians.
+• Parents and guardians are entitled to inspect all instructional materials, including supplementary materials and teacher manuals, used with any survey, analysis, or evaluation in a program or project supported by federal funds.

 No student will be required as part of any project or program supported by federal funds to submit to a survey, analysis, or evaluation that reveals information concerning political affiliations; potentially embarrassing mental or psychological problems; sexual behavior and attitudes; illegal, anti-social, self-incriminating or demeaning behavior; critical appraisals of close family members; privileged or similar relationships; or income, other than information necessary to establish eligibility for a program; without the prior consent of an adult or emancipated students, or written permission of parent/guardian.

-• The 2010 Legislature passed Substitute House Bill 2801, a Washington State law that prohibits harassment, intimidation, or bullying (HIB) in our schools.
+• The 2010 Legislature passed Substitute House Bill 2801, a Washington State law prohibiting harassment, intimidation, or bullying (HIB) in our schools.

 RCW 28A.300.285 defines harassment, intimidation or bullying as any intentional written message or image—including those that are electronically transmitted—verbal, or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics when an act: